 The Reform Pension Board maintains a highly diversified investment portfolio to mitigate our exposure to any particular company or investment class.
 This approach helps diminish the effect of a single market event on the entire portfolio.

-In the case of divorce, the RPB requires a Qualified Domestic Relations Order (QDRO) to divide the participant’s RPB account between the participant and his/her spouse.
+In the case of divorce, the RPB requires a Qualified Domestic Relations Order (QDRO) to divide the participant’s RPB account between the participant and his/her ex-spouse.
 Before a QDRO is processed through the courts, it should be forwarded to the RPB office for review to ensure that it satisfies the RPB’s legal requirements.
-The RPB provides a model QDRO as a resource that can be accessed Model QDRO.
+The RPB provides a Model QDRO as a resource to assist you in this process.

-Once a QDRO is filed and approved by the courts, the RPB will transfer the appropriate amount from the original participant’s account to an account set up for the ex-spouse.
-The ex-spouse cannot contribute additional funds to the account, but can leave it invested with the RPB or roll the money out of the account.
+Once a QDRO is filed and approved by the courts and the approved QDRO is received by the RPB office, the appropriate amount will be transferred from the original participant’s account to an account set up for the ex-spouse.
+The ex-spouse cannot contribute additional funds to the account but can leave the funds invested with the RPB or roll the funds out of the account.

-Plan participants are required to designate beneficiaries upon joining the plan.
+Participants are required to designate beneficiaries upon joining the Plan.
 If you are married, your spouse must always be your primary beneficiary unless he/she signs off otherwise to acknowledge a different beneficiary.

 In case of death, if your spouse is your primary beneficiary, he or she would take over the account in his/her name and have the same rights to the account as you, including assigning beneficiaries.
 Your spouse would not be able to contribute to the Plan or claim parsonage.

 If you have listed someone other than your spouse as your primary beneficiary, such as your children, they have two options:

 - They can roll over the pension money to an inherited IRA account.